postlund/pyatv/docs/documentation/protocols.md

 | rpBA | E1:B2:E3:BB:11:FF | Bluetooth Address (can rotate)

 Most values (except for rpVr, rpMd and rpFl) change every now and then (rotating encryption scheme), likely for privacy reasons.
-It is still not known how these values are to be used.
+It is still not known how these values are consumed.

 ## Binary Format